jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 <div class="card">
 This is the second entry in a duology of posts covering my move from Spotify to Apple Music.

 [In the previous entry](/posts/apple-music-1), I detailed my process for music discovery and curation and reflect on what music as a hobby means to me.
 Here, I cover my journey of onboarding and adapting to Apple Music as a primarily non-Apple user.
-This entry is less reflective than the first, and serves as both documentation and a trouble-shooting guide for future users in a similar boat. **This will get technical.**
+This entry serves as both documentation and a trouble-shooting guide for future users in a similar boat. **This will get technical.**

 </div>

 ---

-Apple (like Qobuz) is generous enough to provide free access to [SongShift](https://www.songshift.com/) for users moving their music from other platforms to Apple Music.
+Apple (like Qobuz) is generous enough to provide free access to [SongShift](https://www.songshift.com/) for users moving their music from other platforms to Apple Music (AM).

 <aside>
 <figure>